Remotely collect iLO data via the Redfish API.

 Log events

 If enabled, we will collect iLO Event Log (IEL) records.
-There is a significant delay before such records are guaranteed to be avaialble for collection so by default there is a 1 hour collection delay.
+There is a significant delay before such records are guaranteed to be available for collection so by default there is a 1 hour collection delay.
 You can lower this delay but make sure to verify that you are not losing records by querying too soon.
-The API delay for log availability has been observed to mirror the delay before they are avaialble in the iLO management UI log viewer.
+The API delay for log availability has been observed to mirror the delay before they are available in the iLO management UI log viewer.

 iLO 4 was created prior to the Redfish specification being completed and does not implement the query filters we require to monitor logs.
 If your iLO hosts are affected the extension will detect it and stop trying to collect logs to prevent unneeded overhead and errors.